GenuineAster/depman/README.md

 ### Building with depman

-*depman* currenty supports building via a crude list of command-line options that can be passed per-dependency in the `build` option, like so:
+*depman* currenty supports building via a crude list of shell commands that can be passed per-dependency in the `build` option, like so:
 ```json
 {
 	"dependencies": [